Last Updated on August 1, 2025

 The Czech capital is a beautiful city but, like many other large cities you visit for the first time, you may have trouble getting around Prague.

 Travel by train is incredibly cheap.
 First-class train travel across the country costs less than $25 (including excellent and free sparkling wine); second class is half that.
-The Berlin to Prague train, a four-hour-train ride, is about $50.
+The Berlin to Prague train, a four-hour-train ride, can be as little as $27.
 The cost is about the same from Munich.
 Since a second-class ticket from Amsterdam will set you back about $149, it’s usually better to fly – since you can find deals as low as $50 – unless you have a rail pass.

 How To Get From Prague Airport to the City